ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/aws-copilot/copilot.md

 You can also specify an existing container image using `--image` instead of `--dockerfile`.
 Make sure the image is a multi-architecture image supporting both `arm64` and `amd64`.

-While you are waiting for the command to complete you can look in your AWS account and see the resources created in AWS S3, CloudFormation, and ECS.
+While you are waiting for the command to complete, you can look in your AWS account and see the resources created in AWS S3, CloudFormation, and ECS.

 When the `copilot` command completes, the URL of the load balancer is printed.